h4ggstrom/drache-o-metre/README.md

   - Handle location updates and weather data refresh in the background.

 ## Background Services and Threads
+- **Notification Worker**:
+  - Periodically prompts the user to check the weather for their current location.
 - **GPS Background Service**:
   - Continuously tracks the user's location even when the app is minimized, ensuring weather data remains relevant.
 - **Worker Threads**:
-  - Fetch weather data asynchronously from the OpenWeather API to ensure a smooth user experience without blocking the main thread.
+  - Recieving weather data asynchronously from the OpenWeather API to ensure a smooth user experience without blocking the main thread.

 ## Sensors Used
 - **GPS Sensor**: